gigirassy/Nunes-Firefox-Configuration/README.md

 ### Functionality
 * [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/): for user styles.
 * [Colab Automatic Clicker](https://addons.mozilla.org/en-US/firefox/addon/colab-automatic-clicker/): Because I use Whisper-AI a lot.
+* [Simple Translate](https://addons.mozilla.org/firefox/addon/simple-translate/): Not to be confused with the frontend SimplyTranslate.
+I use this extension to quickly translate non-English text with a right click.
+It uses Google's or DeepL's API (depending on which one you choose in settings), but doesn't keep your data.

 ## Extra stuff I did
-* Modified about:config to allow custom search engines, and set my default to SearX. (specifically, the searx.pro instance)
+* Modified about:config to allow custom search engines, set my default to SearX, and removed everything else. (specifically, the searx.pro instance)
 * Since my CTRL key has been a bit funky lately, I edited my toolbar to have a screenshot button.
+This doesn't require an extension and can be done through the Customize Toolbar feature you can access with a right click.
 * Disabled the ADs and Pocket on the Firefox front page because what the hell.
 ### AdNauseam configuration
-AdNauseam is a fork of UBlock with an easier to access strict block feature.
+AdNauseam is a fork of uBlock with an easier to access "strict block" feature.
+Strict block doesn't prevent you from viewing sites, it's advanced adblocking.
 These are the lists I have enabled from settings, rules, and some of the sites I strict-blocked:
 #### Strict-blocked sites
 ```
 annas-archive.org